 - have a history of bone marrow depression.

-- are allergic to carbamazepine or any of the ingredients in CARBAMAZEPINE.
-See the end of this Medication Guide for a complete list of ingredients in CARBAMAZEPINE.
+- are allergic to carbamazepine or any of the ingredients in carbamazepine extended-release tablets.
+See the end of this Medication Guide for a complete list of ingredients in carbamazepine extended-release tablets.

 - take nefazodone.